Tag Archives: Newspaper

 “We try to add new elements, sounds, and instruments every time,” Lum says.

-With its towering spires and stained glass, the Museo Del El Chopo seems a perfect atmosphere for such a pertormance.
+With its towering spires and stained glass, the Museo Del El Chopo seems a perfect atmosphere for such a performance.

 “This is such a beautiful place, it makes me want to sing here by myself at night.
 I hope the birds sing here at night as well,” Perry said.

-“This is a cuftural and aethetic evert more than a show business thing,” organizer Arturo Saucedo said, “this is not money making or party time.
+“This is a cultural and aethetic event more than a show business thing,” organizer Arturo Saucedo said, “This is not money making or party time.
 We want to create a movement and an audience for this kind of show.”

 Love Spirals Downwards know that they can become as big as any commercial mainstream band, “if we change our style,” they say.
 But they are not interested, claiming “we don’t do it for the money.”
 Their recording studio is at home, in the bedroom, where most of the composition also takes place.